 The SCC Agricultural Conservation Easement Policy outlines the process by which the SCC may partner with conservation districts to seek or support proposals that fund agricultural conservation easements.

-If your conservation district would like the SCC to sponsor a proposal to preserve working agricultural land, please complete this Agricultural Conservation Easement Intake Form (excel).
-SCC staff will review your form and determine if the project aligns with agency farmland preservation goals and outcomes.
+If your conservation district would like the SCC to sponsor a proposal to preserve working agricultural land, please preview the 2019 CD Easement Guidance on the agency policies page.

 What are agricultural conservation easements?